S-James19/Portfolio-Website/documentation/optimisation/optimisation.md

 	* Unused fonts in fonts folder
 	* Unused CSS

-* Seperated CSS files, as some pages, such as contact.html, were requesting content it did not need, such as cards css, that were not used on that page, to reduce uneccessary data requested..
+* Seperated CSS files, as some pages, such as contact.html, were requesting content it did not need, such as cards.css, that were not used on that page, to reduce uneccessary data requested.

 **Before **
 ![](modifications/css-structure-before.png)